Setting up the GISCARTA platform

 Labels

-In this tab you can enable and set the style of object labels according to the selected attribute.
+In this tab you can enable and set the style of labels according to the selected fields or any text.
 To do so, switch the activation button to the corresponding mode.
-Then select the field (attribute) from the drop-down list that will be used to sign objects and set the format of the signature: font, size, color, text position relative to the object, halo parameters.
+Then select fields (attributes) from the drop-down list that will be used for labeling features and set the format of the Label: font, size, color, text position relative to the object, halo parameters.
+You can use the \n character to break a line in a Label.
+For line features, settings for the position and alignment of the label are also available (top, bottom, intersecting, at the beginning, at the end and in the center).

-The end user will be able to enable and disable object labels by clicking on the Style icon next to the layer name (see Figure 3).
+The end user will be able to enable and disable object labels by clicking on the Style icon next to the layer name (see Figure 2).

 Clustering